Kokusai Ku-7

-The Kokusai Ku-7 Manazuru (真鶴 "white-naped crane"; Allied code-name Buzzard) was a large experimental twin boom Japanese military glider.
+The Kokusai Ku-7 Manazuru (真鶴 "white-naped crane"; Allied code-name Buzzard) was a large, experimental twin boom Japanese military glider.

 Design and development

 An enlarged version of the earlier Maeda Ku-1 glider, it was developed during 1942.
-The use of a twin boom design allowed for a large square cargo door, which meant that the aircraft was capable of carrying either 32 soldiers, 7600 kg of cargo or even a light tank.
+The use of a twin boom design allowed for a large, square cargo door, which meant that the aircraft was capable of carrying either thirty-two soldiers, 7600 kg of cargo, or even a light tank.
 It required a powerful towing aircraft, either the Nakajima Ki-49 or the Mitsubishi Ki-67, which were in short supply.
-As a result, the aircraft were modified by fitting them with engines, which were designated the Ki-105 Otori (鳳 "Phoenix").
+As a result, the aircraft were modified by fitting them with engines, which were designated the Ki-105 Ohtori (鳳 "Phoenix").
 Intended for use as fuel transports, only nine, of 300 ordered, were produced before development priorities were shifted elsewhere.